adrianurs/react-native-app-router/README.md

 This will be the component rendered on the route created by the folder in which the file is found.
 It is required for every route declared in the project.

-In the example below you can see the 'App' main component.
+In the example below you can see the 'App' main component (this would be the component in `app/screen.tsx').

 ```bash
 function App(): React.JSX.Element {